Hosted Data Layer Extension

 Does enrichment work with event tracking or subsequent calls to utag.view, utag.link, or in a single-page application environment?

 No. The extension is designed to run once per page load.

 Can this extension be used in mobile installations?

 Yes.
 To learn about the Hosted Data Layer feature for mobile, see [Hosted Data Layer]/platforms/getting-started-mobile/hosted-data-layer/).

-What happens if the extension fails to find the target data layer object on the CDN?
+What happens if the extension fails to find the target data layer object?

 The extension receives an empty object and

 What version of utag.js is required for this feature?